Lane Thomas Player Props: Nationals vs. Mets

 Lane Thomas At The Plate

-- Thomas has an OPS of .647, fueled by an OBP of .318 and a team-best slugging percentage of .329 this season.

-- Thomas has reached base via a hit in 14 games this year (of 20 played), and had multiple hits in six of those games.
+- Thomas has picked up a hit in 66.7% of his 21 games this year, with multiple hits in 28.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.